Mercedes-Benz SL (R232)

 The Mercedes-Benz SL (R232) is the seventh generation of the Mercedes-Benz SL-Class roadster, succeeding the R231 model.
 Introduced on 28 October 2021, the R232 serves as a direct replacement for the GT Roadster.
 It was exclusively marketed under the Mercedes-AMG brand until the introduction of the Mercedes-Maybach SL in August 2024.

 Design

 Roof system

 The R232 has several departures from its previous SL-Class predecessors, one of which is the design of the convertible roof.
-AMG switched from a folding metal roof to a fabric-lined roof that utilizes electric motors compared to hydraulics which reduces the weight of the car by 21 kg.
-This was done to lower the center of gravity for improved handling.
+AMG switched from a folding metal roof to a fabric-lined roof that utilizes electric motors, instead of hydraulics, which reduces the weight of the car by 21 kg.
+This was reportedly done to lower the center of gravity for improved handling, as well as to have a more sloping rear end design.
 The R232 is also fitted with the fourth generation of Mercedes all-wheel-drive system, 4Matic, and rear-axle steering.